 Seek an Experienced Maritime Lawyer in Paducah and Hopkinsville

 To receive the benefits, you should consult a seasoned river traffic worker injury attorney who comprehends the complexities of the Jones Act.
 Our skilled attorneys will investigate your claim, including determining:

-- What was implemented, if anything, to minimize risk of injury to the crew
+What was implemented, if anything, to minimize the risk of injury to the crew

 For assistance, contact our tenacious our Kentucky maritime attorney or Jones Act injury attorneys at (270) 443-4431.